-- Your unit should arrive early to be prepared for the competition start sharply at 9:00 am on Saturday morning and run continuously through 3:30 pm (including coverage during lunch period). - Your event should be operated by no more than 6 scouts + adult leaders total.
-This rule is in place to help manage the 50-person limit per cohort.
-Scouts who operate an event will not have an opportunity to compete unless they tradeplaces with scouts in a patrol. - Your event needs to be scaled so that at least 3 patrols can complete your event within 30 minutes.
-This will enable all 6 patrols in a cohort to complete both events in a cohort within a one-hour period. - Your event must include a method of scoring that accounts for demonstrated skill level, especially as it relates to excellence in traditional scout skills.
+- Your unit should arrive early to complete registration and be prepared for the competition starting sharply at 9:00 am on Saturday morning and run continuously through 3:00 pm (including coverage during lunch period). - Your event should be operated by both scouts and adults.
+Some units run their event entirely with adult volunteers so their scouts can participate in the competition.
+Others have their scouts trade off running the station with members of a competing patrol. - Your event needs to be scaled so that at least 4 patrols can complete your event within 20 - 30 minutes.
+Patrols will be assigned to a station for the start of the competition but will then be allowed to travel to any other station as they choose.
+It is expected that some stations may have a line of patrols waiting to compete, which challenges the patrols to choose their best course to finish all events. - Your event must include a method of scoring that accounts for demonstrated skill level, especially as it relates to excellence in traditional scout skills.
 It should also account for the difference in skill level between Scouts BSA and Webelos Scouts.
-Your scoring should include extra points for spirit and enthusiasm.
+Your scoring could include extra points for spirit and enthusiasm.